 The U.S. Supreme Court dealt another severe blow to campaign finance law, striking down a major piece of a key federal law regulating and limiting donations to political parties and political action committees – which can be made without publicly disclosing the identity of the donor.
 AARP’s brief had urged the Court to uphold “aggregate spending limits” as a modest restriction on speech.

-A campaign contributor and a national political fundraising committee are challenging decades-old federal laws limiting aggregate campaign contributions (the total amounts an individual can give directly to a campaign or indirectly via election fundraising organizations) by arguing the specific limits are no longer necessary and are redundant given more recent legislation and Supreme Court rulings.
-Plaintiffs argue that because the law now specifically limits and allows public scrutiny of individual donations to individual funding vehicles, the process provides limits and transparencies and, therefore, no overall aggregate spending limits are required.
+A campaign contributor and a national political fundraising committee challenged decades-old federal laws limiting aggregate campaign contributions (the total amounts an individual can give directly to candidates, either directly or indirectly via election fundraising organizations).
+They argued that such limits are no longer necessary given recent legislation and no longer permissible given recent Supreme Court rulings.
+These plaintiffs argued that because federal law now allows public scrutiny of individual donations to candidates, and contributions to each candidate is limited overall aggregate contributions by individuals to all the candidates they favor no longer are required.

-The brief details joint fundraising practices among organizations and individuals, and possible expansions of these efforts.
-It argues that the plaintiffs “turn a blind eye to the real-world consequences of eliminating the aggregate limits.
-[Plaintiffs] disregard the ways the limits . . . advance the governmental interest in preventing corruption and . . . deter circumvention of the base contribution limits.”
+Detailing actual joint fundraising practices among organizations and individuals, as well as possible expansions of these efforts should the laws be relaxed, the brief argued that the plaintiffs “turn a blind eye to the real-world consequences of eliminating the aggregate limits, and disregard the ways the limits continue to advance the governmental interest in preventing corruption and the appearance of corruption, as well as in deterring circumvention of the base contribution limits.”
 Relaxing the current laws could lead to the regular donation of six and seven figure donations from individual donors, all outside of the public view.

-The brief also parses the legislative history and debates leading up to enactment of overall spending limits, as well as the language of Supreme Court decisions upholding those limits.
-It argues that the same conditions present then are present today.
+The brief also parsed the legislative history and the debates leading up to enactment of overall spending limits, as well as the language of the subsequent Supreme Court decisions upholding those limits, and argued that conditions present then are largely still present today.